milanto-hery/milanto-hery/README.md

 # 👋 Hi, I'm Milanto

-I'm a Machine Learning Specialist and Environmental Data Scientist passionate about building AI tools that support conservation, sustainable development, and real-world decision-making.
+I'm passionate about building Artificial Intelligence tools that support ecological conservation and biodiversity monitoring.

 ## 🌟 What I Do
 - 🤖 Machine Learning & Deep Learning for Ecology